-Within three months of this Act coming into force, the Prime Minister must recommend to His Majesty the King that the following be granted a life peerage under section 1 of the Life Peerages Act 1958-

-- (a) 20 excepted hereditary peers proposed by the Crossbench Group in the House of Lords, - (b) 30 excepted hereditary peers proposed by the Leader of the Conservative Party, - (c) 3 excepted hereditary peers proposed by the Leader of the Labour Party, and - (d) 3 excepted hereditary peers proposed by the Leader of the Liberal Democrat Party."
+- (1) Within three months of this Act coming into force, the Prime Minister must recommend to His Majesty the King that the following be granted a life peerage under section 1 of the Life Peerages Act 1958 (power to confer life peerages) - (a) 20 excepted hereditary peers proposed by the Crossbench Group in the House of Lords, - (b) 30 excepted hereditary peers proposed by the Leader of the Conservative Party, - (c) 3 excepted hereditary peers proposed by the Leader of the Labour Party, and - (d) 3 excepted hereditary peers proposed by the Leader of the Liberal Democrat Party. - (2) Any excepted hereditary peer granted a life peerage after recommendation under this section will be deemed to have resigned from their position in the House as an excepted hereditary peer on the day on which section 1 of this Act comes into force."

 This amendment would require the Prime Minister to recommend life peerages for a proportion of hereditary peers, nominated by the leaders of their respective groups.
+It proposes a structured, time-limited process to grant life peerages to some hereditary peers.
+It supports the Government's aim to phase out hereditary peers while recognising the experience and contribution of longstanding members.

-LORD ASHTON OF HYDE LORD KEEN OF ELIE LORD GARNIER
+LORD ASHTON OF HYDE LORD KEEN OF ELIE LORD GARNIER LORD PANNICK